-Through more detailed evaluation of reviewer comments, we were able to identify and assign sources of model dissatisfaction to several entities, namely, the review process, the modeling process, or the data (Table C-4).
-We also identified potential corrective actions that can be implemented to improve the review process.
-Although some sources of model concern arising from data cannot be corrected, improved communication with regard to model process and objective together with the realities of geospatial data, are likely to improve the utility of the review processes for all involved.
+Through more detailed evaluation of reviewer comments, we were able to identify and assign sources of model dissatisfaction to several entities, namely, the review process, the modeling process, or the data (Table C-5).
+We also identified potential corrective actions that can be implemented to improve the review process and more detailed explanation of the model purpose and intended use was included in the second round of expert model review.
+Although some sources of model concern arising from data cannot be corrected, improved communication with regard to model process and objective together with the realities of geo-spatial data, are likely to improve the utility of the review processes for all involved.

-Table C-4.
-Source of model dissatisfaction -- --
+Table C-5.
+Source of model dissatisfaction